Reporting abuse: what happens next?

-We will talk to the person, or a suitable representative on their behalf, to find out what is happening and work together to plan what we can do to help keep them safe and as independent as possible.
+We will talk to the person, or a suitable representative on their behalf, to find out what is happening.
+We will then work together to plan what we can do to help keep them safe and as independent as possible.

 We will keep everyone informed of the outcome and provide support where needed.

-Sometimes a meeting is needed.
-The individual, or the person who acts on their behalf, may be invited to a meeting called a safeguarding planning meeting.
-During this meeting concerns will be discussed and the chairperson will make sure that everybody has their say.
+Sometimes we need a meeting.
+We will invite the individual, or the person who acts on their behalf, to a safeguarding planning meeting.
+During this meeting we will discuss concerns and the chairperson will make sure that everybody has their say.

-Sometimes we will need to arrange further meetings to review the safeguarding plan and make changes if necessary to ensure the person continues to remain safe.
+Sometimes we will need to arrange further meetings to review the safeguarding plan.
+We may also make changes if necessary to ensure the person continues to remain safe.

 What if you don't want anything to happen?